 This comprehensive itinerary has it all.
 Starting with Trondheim’s Gothic beauty, you’ll board the Nordland ‘Polar Express’ Railway to sweep along the dramatic Norwegian fjords and cross over the Arctic Circle.
 Along the way, you’ll pause for a drive along the fabled Golden Road, a peninsular route that links local artisans with impossibly scenic drives.
 You'll then head to the mountainous spectacle of the Lofoten Islands where the Midnight Sun casts its glow over a soaring coastline peppered by secluded golden bays.

 Day 1: UK/Trondheim

-Flying out to Trondheim you’ll make your way to your central accommodation, Trondheim’s finest contemporary hotel.
-Found right on the riverfront you’ll have all of the city’s delights on your doorstep, from the superb Ringve Music Museum to the Nidaros Cathedral – the Nordics’ largest church.
+Flying out to Trondheim you’ll make your way to your central accommodation.
+Found close to the riverfront, you’ll have all of the city’s delights on your doorstep, from the superb Ringve Music Museum to the Nidaros Cathedral – the Nordics’ largest church.
 To explore, we recommend making like a local and jumping on a bike or, for a truly unique perspective, take to the waters with a kayaking trip through the city.
 Whichever you choose, you’ll quickly lose yourself among the colourful houses and Gothic splendour of Trondheim’s thousand-year-old heritage.
 Stiftsgården is a particular highlight; it’s the King’s local residence and a true jewel of 19th-century Baroque architecture.